llowder/Zwiebelschaler/README.md

 ##Installation
-Simply clone the repo, and copy `glowing-octo-ninja` into somewhere in your path or add the bin directory to your path..
+Simply clone the repo, and copy `zwiebel` into somewhere in your path or add the bin directory to your path..
 If you have [StupidBashTard](https://github.com/KyleJHarper/stupidbashtard) installed, please change the source line to source that instead of my modified version.
 The path to  `sbt_libs.sh` will also need to be updated if you do not add the bin folder to your path.

 ##To Do
 1. ~~Fix the internal help~~